ingenierorat/ingenierorat/README.md

 ![This is an image](https://i.ibb.co/XYvJvdS/Portada-para-Github.png)

 #### Right now my favorite hobby is creating both Android and Desktop apps.
-Knowledge in the following technologies:eye_speech_bubble:
+Knowledge of the following technologies.
+Below I list the technology used in this regard.

 - [x] PHP :book:
 - [X] MySQL :book: